timscodebase/trumptalk4547/src/posts/why-trump-won.md

 - "NOTHING COMES TO MIND" Kamala Harris
 - The M.A.G.A Movement includes more demographic groups than we though
-- The View - The "spotlight" of the Liberal lagacy media establiment
+- The View - The "spotlight" of the Liberal legacy media establiment
 - The "coep" of againt Biden
 - "TAMPON TIM"